davidlope/DSF-compendium-GC/analysis/data/README.md

-# README for data used in TBD
+# README for data used in the prediction of boiling and melting points of organic compounds using the UPPER approach by Dr. Samuel Yalkowsky and his lab

 ## Overview
-Data used for manuscript: TBD
+Data used for manuscript: One boiling and one melting database in .xlsx format created using peer-reviewed papers, NIST, and PUBCHEM.

 ***

 ## Purpose of the study
-### To do some science!
+### To create models that predict physical properties of organic compounds based on structure.

 ## Structure of the data